Your Workwear Supplier Should Ask You These Questions Before You Order (or you should ask yourself)

 - When will You Need to Re-Order?

 - Can I Assist You with Anything Else?

 For many companies what uniform you get depends on the budget.
 That is what you need to report to your finance department.

-A good workwear supply company will always work within your budget or below it.
+A good work uniform supplier will always work within your budget or below it.
 If they perceive your budget is too low for what you want to accomplish, they will give a breakdown of the costs and let you choose.

-A quality provider will let you know what is withing your budget.
+A quality provider will let you know what is within your budget.
 If you were to order an embroidered logo with multiple colours and designs, this will increase your cost.
 Also, they will inform you about the increase in cost and suggest lower-priced alternatives.

-Before you sign on the dotted line, a trusted supplier will inform you of every single cost involved so there are no surprises in what you will pay.
+Before you sign on the dotted line or enter your credit card details, a trusted supplier will inform you of every single cost involved so there are no surprises in what you will pay.

-To understand what you need, a quality workwear supply company will need to understand your industry and its needs.
+To understand what you need, a quality uniform supply company will need to understand your sector and its needs.

-For example, you are ordering new workwear for your entire staff.
-Members of staff working on a construction site will need a completely different uniform to those working in your office.
+For example, you are ordering new company uniform for your entire staff.
+Members of staff working on the shop floor will need a completely different uniform to those working in your office.

 A good supplier will inform you of the different options available to you.
 This includes the variations, fabrics, and the durability.
-Also, they will make recommendations for your industry and the different job roles involved.
+Also, they will make recommendations for your sector and the different job roles involved.

 All of this will depend on how often you will replace and/or update your uniform and the needs of your company.

 Many companies want a uniform to create brand recognition and a unified look.
 A great way to do this is custom logos embroidered or printed on the garments.
 A quality company will advise you on techniques - and the durability of those techniques - if you say you want customisation.